Hedgefog/cs-halloween-mod/doc/pages/spells/index.md

 > Increase your fire rate
 > Allows you to do multi-jump

+# Skeletons Horde
+> Summons skeletons to play on your team

 # Dance (Wheel of Fate only)
 > Dance or die